siddartha19/Object-Detection-Application/README.md

-# Object-Detection-Application
+# Object Detection Application

-This Project is a web application built with the python-flask framework, that uses YOLO weights to detect the Objects.
+This Project is a web application built with the *python-flask* framework, that uses YOLO weights to detect the Objects.
+Using YOLO object detection algorithm.